helrond/staticAid/README.md

 3. In this project's root directory, run `npm install` to install dependencies for Grunt.
 4. Review the default settings in `local_settings.default`; if you'd like to change them, copy this file to `local_settings.cfg` and make your changes.
+5. Update settings in `_config.yml` to generate valid JSON-LD objects (See "JSON-LD Structured Data") below.

 **NOTE:** For Linux-like systems, you can simply run `install.sh`.
 It has only been tested on Mint 18+, Ubuntu 16+ and Mac OSX, but should work on any Debian based distribution,